SufianHamdan/java-fundamentals/inheritance/Readme.md

 # Composition and Inheritance

-In this lab i implemented the Restaurant and review classes in addition i added an interface for the Resturants which will work on other classes will behave like restaurants.
+In this lab i implemented the Restaurant and review classes in addition i added an interface for the Resturants which will work on other classes that are similar to restaurants.

 I created a blueprint for restaurants  which will have functions that needs an implementation inside the restaurant class